Hi Soma,

-As far as I can see, there is no specific provision in law that you can not reduce basic or even the total salary that you pay to an employee.
-Make sure that the basic + DA + Special Allowance is more than minimum wages.
-Only other rule that applies is that amount of PF can not be reduced.
-However, even that rule applies only for statutory limit of PF amounting to Rs.
+As far as I can see, there is no specific provision in the law that you cannot reduce the basic or even the total salary that you pay to an employee.
+Make sure that the basic + DA + Special Allowance is more than the minimum wages.
+The only other rule that applies is that the amount of PF cannot be reduced.
+However, even that rule applies only for the statutory limit of PF amounting to Rs.
 780 per month.
-If your basic is above 6500 per month, then reduction will not affect PF
+If your basic is above 6500 per month, then the reduction will not affect PF.

-That given, there are other factors that apply.
+That said, there are other factors that apply.

 If you reduce wages, it can result in an industrial dispute.

-Some times people try to make trouble simply by taking advantage of a gap they perceive.
-So you may have investigation by the authorities who will harass you on this matter.
-One way out is to get approval of the concerned labour officer for your settlement.
+Sometimes people try to make trouble simply by taking advantage of a gap they perceive.
+So you may have an investigation by the authorities who will harass you on this matter.
+One way out is to get the approval of the concerned labor officer for your settlement.

 From India, Mumbai